Reading Patterns in Crochet

 Reading patterns in crochet is not really difficult.
 If you love crochet but don’t really know how to read a crochet graph then this post is for you.

-I don’t speak Spanish but I did teach myself a bit of it and then one fine day decided that it was better to learn to read those patterns than break my head over translations.
+I don’t speak Spanish but I did teach myself a bit of it and then one fine day decided that it was better to learn to read those patterns and graphs than break my head over translations.
 (It was also the day I fell in love with a Chinese pattern!)

 Here are two charts that translates written stitches into visual diagrams.